gemstation/gemforge-docs/getting-started.md

 ```
 +++

 The `gemforge.config.cjs` file will have been created in the current folder.
-You will probably need to edit this file to [customize
-it](configuration) for your project.
+You will probably need to edit this file to [customize it](configuration) for your project.

+!!!
+Note: Gemforge assumes that your project uses the [diamond-2-hardhat](https://github.com/mudgen/diamond-2-hardhat) reference repository for the core Diamond Standard libraries.
+!!!

 ===